lijia-24/FOPAss/README.md

 - after space cannot backspace
 - if more/less words still in the same words
 - For TIME mode, punctuation can't show
-- WORD and QUOTE mode end when last word?? or enter